IIED-org/E_and_U/README.md

 6. Config split

-We use the Config Split module to separate configuration intended for specific environments.
+We use the config_split module to separate configuration intended for specific environments.
 We have splits for local, dev, stage and live.
 In web/sites/default/settings.ddev.php file we include the
 following: